callysto/hackathon/docs/turtle/README.md

 1. use a [dataframe to create a turtle drawing](https://github.com/callysto/TMTeachingTurtles/blob/master/TMDataTurtles/turtles-and-data-student.ipynb)
 1. create a function that accepts an integer parameter and draws a shape with that many sides
 1. create a 15-second promo video introducing Python turtles to people your age
-1. write a note about your experiences today to share with your grownups or friends
+1. write a descriptive paragraph or two about your experiences today to share with your grownups or friends
 1. **near the end of the day, complete this anonymous hackathon feedback [survey](https://docs.google.com/forms/d/e/1FAIpQLSd0Ih8x_dHS1FDfw4WYwcZAirwagfkbqoB9_WO1XoV5WqAi3Q/viewform?usp=pp_url&entry.1760849759=2028-12-31&entry.975699384=Turtles,+AB).**

 ## Submit